zincware/ZnTrack/docs/source/project.rst

 .. tip::

-    Instead of calling ``dvc repro`` you can also write ``project.repro()`` instead of ``project.build()``.
+    Instead of running ``dvc repro``, you can call ``project.repro()`` instead of ``project.build()``.

 Groups
 ------

-To organize the workflow, it is possible to group :term:`Node` instances.
+To organize the workflow, you can group :term:`Node` instances.
-Groups are purely organizational and do not affect the workflow execution.
+Groups are purely for organization and do not affect execution.

 .. note::

-    Each :term:`Node` is given a unique name.
+    Each :term:`Node` is assigned a unique name.
-    The name typically consists of the class name followed by a counter.
+    By default, this name consists of the class name followed by a counter.
-    If a :term:`Node` is grouped, the group name is prefixed to the :term:`Node` name.
+    If a :term:`Node` is part of a group, the group name is prefixed to its name.

-    You can get a list of all :term:`Node` names using the CLI command ``zntrack list``.
+    You can list all :term:`Node` names using the CLI command ``zntrack list``.
-    If you want to use a custom name, you can pass the ``name`` argument to the :term:`Node` constructor like so
+    If you want to set a custom name, pass the ``name`` argument when creating the :term:`Node` instance:

     .. code-block:: python

         add1 = Add(a=1, b=2, name="custom_name")

-    The custom name will also be prefixed with the group name if the :term:`Node` is grouped.
+    If a :term:`Node` is in a group, the group name is also prefixed to the custom name.
-    A custom name must be unique per group.
+    Custom names must be unique within their group.
-    It will not be appended by a counter but will raise an error if a duplicate is found.
+    If a duplicate name is found, ZnTrack will raise an error.

 .. code-block:: python